guywgriffiths/orb/README.md

 # Orb

-Orb is a USB powered LED lamp with an embedded microcontroller that allows it to be controlled remotely over wifi using HTTP and MQTT.
-The controller is a Wemos D1 mini that utilises an ESP 8266.
+Orb is a USB powered LED lamp containing an embedded microcontroller with WiFi running a HTTP server.
+The server provides simple HMTL based configuration and UI pages suitable for mobile devices.

+The lamp can also be controlled remotely using a set of HTTP endpoints and MQTT commands.

-The USB-A socket can be used to switch USB powered devices on and off such as lamps and fans.
-It also has a piezo-electric buzzer.
-Additionally it has an RF 433Mhz reciever that can be dynamically configured to control the devices functions using many EV1527 4CH transmitters.
+A USB-A socket on the side of case can be used to switch USB powered devices on and off such as LED fairy lights and low powered fans.
+It also contains a piezo-electric buzzer.
+Additionally it has an RF 433Mhz reciever that can be dynamically configured to control the devices functions using many EV1527 4CH based transmitters.

 Here's the a picture of the first Orb.
 See the wiki pages for more pictures.